Opening Attractions

 Bedroom Folk, 2019

-Not only was this the first work in the Ted Shawn Theatre’s opening performance, but it was also the U.S. debut of this work by Sharon Eyal—known to Pillow audiences from the dances she created for Batsheva, Carte Blanche, and her own L-E-V company.
+Not only was this the first work in the first week of the 2019 season, but it was also the U.S. debut of this work by Sharon Eyal—known to Pillow audiences from the dances she created for Batsheva, Carte Blanche, and her own L-E-V company.

 Next: